nidiatrovao/convert-spread3-windows/README.md

 Add both the `RUNConvertSpreaD3.cmd` and `ConvertSpreaD3.ps1` files to the `d3renderer` directory within your SpreaD3 output.

 Run the script by double left-clicking on `RUNConvertSpreaD3.cmd`.
-You may need to give the necessary permission for the script to run sucessfully.
+You may need to give the necessary permission for the script to run successfully.

 The script will produce two new files, `index-new.html` and `main-new.js`.
 Open the former with your browser.
 The original broken files are removed during the script process.